MrSaad/signet/README.md

 ```
 pip install -d requirements.txt
 ```
+Everything was tested on Mac OSX 10.11 (El Capitan), as well as Ubuntu 14.04 and 16.04.

 ### Download datasets

-The 7 datasets used for this work, as well as the protein sequence files can [downloaded from this link](https://drive.google.com/open?id=0B8wwj9L0MgN-YWFjczIxQjd0ZG8).
+The 7 datasets used for this work, as well as the protein sequence files, can [downloaded from this link](https://drive.google.com/open?id=0B8wwj9L0MgN-YWFjczIxQjd0ZG8).
 Extract all folders and files into the data/ folder.

 ### Download Results